 Every day, more and more people came.
 And day after day, someone asked Johnson if she was OK — if there was any way they could make her life the least bit easier.

-Inspired by the power of kindness in chaos, Johnson has begun drawing portraits of individuals who helped in the aftermath of the storm — from mothers who folded donated jackets to linemen who restored utilities to chefs who cooked hot meals.
-The project is Johnson’s way of saying thank you to the place and people she calls home.
+Inspired by this kindness, Johnson has begun drawing portraits of individuals who helped in the aftermath of the storm — from mothers who folded donated jackets to linemen who restored utilities to chefs who cooked hot meals.
+The project is Johnson’s way of saying “thank you” to the community she calls home.

 “The people who are in my life here truly love me and I love them,” she says.
 “This has been so evident.”